Charley-xiao/blendedlearn_openAI/Dataset/hate-speech-and-offensive-language/readme.md

 # Hate Speech and Offensive Language Data

-The data are stored as a CSV and as a pickled pandas dataframe (Python 2.7).
-Each data file contains 5 columns:
+The data are stored as a CSV and each data file contains 5 columns:

 `count` = number of CrowdFlower users who coded each tweet (min is 3, sometimes more users coded a tweet when judgments were determined to be unreliable by CF).